Home

 "water mint" "is a" mint

-peppermint "is an" mint
+peppermint "is a" mint

 mint "is a" lamiacea